CHAIR OF TRUSTEES

 Neena has a national and international profile as a medical leader, clinical scientist, advocate for child health and wellbeing, and campaigner for the retention of the National Health Service as a primarily publicly funded, publicly delivered healthcare system.

-She is immediate past-president of the UK Royal College of Paediatrics and Child Health (2015-18).
+She is the President-Elect of the European Association of Perinatal Medicine, the immediate past-President of the British Medical Association and Medical Women’s Federation, and is a past-President of the UK Royal College of Paediatrics and Child Health (2015 – 2018).
 Her contributions in this role included national reports on children’s biomedical research and child health in the UK, and campaigning in relation to UK health services, environmental issues and child refugees.
 She led the establishment of a Child Health Research Collaboration and Children’s Research Fellowship Fund and serves currently on a number of research committees and health service working groups.

 Duncan is an IT specialist who worked for 13 years in special education before setting up as an independent consultant.
 He was a member of two separate National Institute for Health and Care Excellence (NICE) Guideline committees on cerebral palsy.
 He is also a keen skier, and lives with cerebral palsy.